Spitzer observations of the thermal emission from WASP-43b: INTRODUCTION

-A secondary eclipse observed at one wavelength constrains an exoplanet's temperature.
+A secondary eclipse observed in one bandpass places a weak constraint on an exoplanet's temperature near the average altitude of optical depth unity over that bandpass.
 Multiple wavelengths constrain the planet's dayside spectrum, potentially yielding insight into the atmospheric composition and temperature structure.
 Different wavelengths probe different atmospheric levels and can be combined into a broadband spectrum for further atmospheric modeling \citep[e.g.,][]{MadhusudhanSeager2009, StevensonEtal2010Natur}.
 Infrared observations are specifically valuable because the most abundant chemical species in planetary atmospheres (aside from H\sb{2} and He), such as H\sb{2}O, CO, CO\sb{2}, and CH\sb{4}, have significant absorption and emission features at these wavelengths \citep[e.g.,][]{MadhusudhanSeager2010}.
 Constraints on chemical composition and thermal structure are important for both further atmospheric modeling \citep[e.g.,][]{ShowmanEtal2009ApJ-3DCircModel} and studies of the planet's formation.
+Several recent studies have shown that the atmospheric C/O ratios of giant planets can be significantly different from those of their host stars because of, for example, the formation location of the planet (see, for exoplanets, \citealp{Obergetal2011ApJ-C/O} and \citealp{Madhusudhan2011b}, and for Jupiter, \citealp{Lodders2004ApJ-Jupiter} and \citealp{MousisEtal2012-Jupiter}).

 Secondary eclipse observations also provide insight into the exoplanet's orbit.
 Measuring the time of the secondary eclipse relative to the time of transit can establish an upper limit on orbital eccentricity, \math{e}, and constrain the argument of periapsis, \math{\omega}, independently of RV measurements.
 Orbital eccentricity is important in dynamical studies and in calculating irradiation levels.
 Apsidal precession can also be constrained by eclipse timing and can be used to reveal the degree of central concentration of mass in the planetary interior \citep{ragozzine:2009, CampoEtal2011apjWASP12b, LopezMoralesEtal2010apjWASP12borb}.